datrs/hypercore-protocol-rs/README.md

 # hypercore-protocol in Rust

-*Vaporware and first experiments only!
-I started this in my spare time, might be abandoned or become a proper crate and moved into [datrs](https://github.com/datrs).*
+*First experiments.
+I started this in my spare time, might be abandoned or later become a crate and moved into [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
+The best starting place is to say hi on IRC in #datrs on freenode.

-NOTE: This does not yet include the NOISE handshake!
-To test against [hypercore](https://github.com/hypercore), use [this PR that allows to disable NOISE](https://github.com/mafintosh/hypercore/pull/244).

 ## Examples